 Breathwork can be a beautiful experience during pregnancy and it can help you establish an extraordinary connection with the little one inside.
-However there are instances where it may not be safe for you and the baby and there are also certain precautions that can be taken to maximize safety.
+Many ask if there is a breathwork for pregnancy and how to breathe easier when pregnant, however there are instances where it may not be safe for you and the baby and there are also certain precautions that can be taken to maximize safety.
 There is very little information available about Breathwork during pregnancy so we have created this article to help provide some clarity around this topic for both pregnant women & Breathwork Facilitators.

 Before we share further, we need to explicitly state that you should ALWAYS talk to your healthcare provider before partaking in Breathwork if you are pregnant, on medications, or have any chronic health condition.
 We are not medical providers and the opinions in this article are just that – our opinions.